AMeng/chefspec-bootstrap/README.md

 end
 ```

-The command line tool will generate output the following to stdout:
+The command line tool will output the following to stdout:
 ```ruby
 require 'chefspec'